abdelazizmohamed/GorupChat/README.md

+## Group Chat App
-# Group Chat App, make users chatting with each other in one group when authenticated by E-mail.
+make users chatting with each other in one group when authenticated by E-mail.

-Used Libraries :
+## Used Libraries :
 -Google cloud

 -Firebase